dladd/pyFormex/sphinx/bumpix.rst

 the `latest BuMPix image`_ to get the most recent pyFormex available on USB stick.
 After you downloaded the .img file, write it to a USB stick as an image, not as file!
-Below, you find instructions on how to do this on a Linux system or on a Windows platform.
+Below, you find instructions on how to do this on a GNU/Linux system or on a Windows platform.

 .. warning:: Make sure you've got the device designation correct, or you might end up overwriting your whole hard disk!